-My interest in historical bows grows the more I research and make bows based on the old models.
+My interest in historical bows keeps growing as I research original bows and make bows based on the old models.

 When I studied music, we had a “modern” bow, and a “baroque” bow.
 Later I realized that a “baroque” bow is not one thing but many.
 As the musical language in the 17th and 18th centuries had many different expressions and styles, and as the link composer-musician-luthier was much closer than today (all composers were performers, and many instrument makers were musicians as well) , I feel that the bow model of each period and country matches the music that came from the same time and place.